Maggie Marilyn Is the 24-Year-Old Changing Fashion and the Environment

 Why she’s OK with you buying less:

 “I guess it’s interesting, anti-fashion, very anti-business essentially to encourage the customer to buy less.
-It has an effect on you bottom line, but I think for me, it’s just a bigger picture approach.
+It has an effect on your bottom line, but I think for me, it’s just a bigger-picture approach.
 We can’t keep going on the same road that we know is just not working.
-Something has to change, and I feel like I am so optimistic and believe anything is possible that you still can have a commercially viable business but also be sustainable and ethical and the same time.
+Something has to change, and I feel like I am so optimistic and believe anything is possible, that you still can have a commercially viable business but also be sustainable and ethical at the same time.
 It’s just a journey.
-I feel like every season you’re just finding ways of being more sustainable and ethical but also being more profitable.
+I feel like every season you’re just finding ways of being more sustainable and ethical, but also being more profitable.
 How to find those bigger margins and things, and everything like that, you know?
 It’s just a journey.”